Data extracted in April 2026.

 Traditional gender roles, a lack of support to allow women and men to balance care responsibilities with work, and political and corporate cultures are some of the reasons why women are underrepresented in decision-making processes.
 Promoting equality between women and men in this area is one of the EU’s priorities for achieving gender equality.

-After a slight decline in 2022, the increase in the share of seats held by women in national parliaments continued in 2023
+The increase in the share of seats held by women in national parliaments has slowed in recent years

-Contributing to this under-representation is the fact that women seldom become leaders of major political parties, which are instrumental in forming future political leaders.
-Another factor is that gender norms and expectations reduce the pool of female candidates for selection as electoral representatives.
-The share of female members of government (senior and junior ministers) in the EU was still lower than for men at 35.2 % in 2023, although this was an 12.6 percentage point increase from 22.6 % in 2003.
-The number of female heads of government in EU countries has also shown an increase.
-In 2023, there were on average six female heads of government compared with none in 2003.
-Over the whole period from 2003 to 2023, the highest share of female heads of government was observed in 2022 and 2023 with 22.2 %, meaning there were never more than six women holding this executive position at the same time [18].
+The share of female members of government (senior and junior ministers) in the EU was still lower than for men, at 31.9% in 2025, although this was a 9.3 percentage point increase from 22.6 % in 2003.
+However, striking differences exist between Member States.
+Governments were gender-balanced (represented by at least 40% of each gender) in seven countries but remained predominantly male (meaning less than 20% of women) in six countries.
+The number of female heads of government in EU countries has also shown an increase, albeit at a low level.
+In 2025, four Member States — Denmark, Italy, Latvia and Lithuania — had a female prime minister, accounting for 14.8% of heads of government in the EU.
+Over the period from 2003 to 2025, the highest share of female heads of government was observed in 2022 and 2023 with 22.2%, meaning there were never more than six women holding this executive position at the same time [23].
+A key factor limiting women's access to these positions is the persistent under-representation of women in leadership roles within political parties, with about three quarters of party leaders in the EU being men [24].

-In 2023, more than a third of board members of the largest listed companies were women and the EU is on track to meet its 2026 target of 40 %
+The shares of female directors of the largest listed companies have increased further and the EU is on track to meeting its 2026 targets

-Women held 33.8 % of board positions in the largest listed companies in 2023.
-This level of representation was achieved after a steady 25.6 percentage point increase since 2003 and indicates that the EU is on track to meet its target for at least 40 % of non-executive director positions in listed companies to be held by members of the underrepresented sex by 2026.
-However, the numbers also mean the clear majority of board members of the largest listed companies are still men.
-The share of female board members varies strongly across the EU, from 46.1 % in France to 8.2 % in Cyprus.
-In 2023, four countries – France, Italy, Denmark and the Netherlands – already exceeded the 40 % target.
+Women held 33.6% of all director (executive and non-executive) positions and 38.2% of non-executive director positions in the largest listed companies in 2025.
+This level of representation was achieved after a steady 18.9 percentage point increase for all director positions and a 21.4 percentage point increase for non-executive director positions since 2012.
+The EU has thus already met its target for at least 33% of all director positions and is on track to meet the target for 40% of non-executive director positions in listed companies to be held by members of the underrepresented sex by 2026.
+However, the numbers also show that most director positions in the largest listed companies are still held by men.
+In 2025, the share of women in all director positions (executive and non-executive) varied strongly across the EU, from 46.5% in France to 8.5% in Cyprus.
+Eleven countries already exceeded the 33% target.

 Main indicators

-Evaluation of the indicator for physical and sexual violence to women is not possible due to lack of EU-level time series.
+Evaluation of the indicator for gender-based violence against women is not possible due to lack of EU-level time series.

-A horizontal bar graph showing physical and sexual violence to women experienced within 12 months prior to the interview in the EU in 2012, as a percentage of women.
+A horizontal bar graph showing shares of women who have experienced physical or sexual violence, by age group, in the EU in 2021.
 The bars represent figures for different age groups and for total women.

-Source: European Union Agency for Fundamental Rights (FRA), Eurostat (sdg_05_10)
+Source: European Union Agency for Fundamental Rights (FRA), Eurostat (sdg_05_11)

-A vertical bar chart showing physical and sexual violence to women experienced within 12 months prior to the interview as a percentage of women, by country in 2012 in the EU and EU Member States.
-The bars show the years.
+A vertical bar chart showing women who have experienced physical or sexual violence, as a percentage of women, in the EU and EU Member States and other European countries in 2021.

-Source: European Union Agency for Fundamental Rights (FRA), Eurostat (sdg_05_10)
+Source: European Union Agency for Fundamental Rights (FRA), Eurostat (sdg_05_11)

 Gender employment gap